Heavy duty mastic flooring system

 Repairing timber floors

-abeco® mastic can be used on timber floors with the same modifications to the foregoing systems.
+abeco® mastic can be used on timber floors with the same modifications

-- The timber must be clean and free of wax.
+- The timber must be clean and free of wax

-- Ensure that all floor boards are firmly nailed to their supports.
+- Ensure that all floor boards are firmly nailed to their supports

-- Staple 12 mm chicken wire mesh to the boards and use this as a reinforcing for the mastic.
+- Staple 12 mm chicken wire mesh to the boards and use this as a reinforcing for the mastic

-- Lay the mastic 15 – 20 mm thick.
+- Lay the mastic 15 – 20 mm thick

 Protection on Completion

 Protect the surface against traffic and spillage until cured.
-See ‘Laying Procedure’ regarding shrinkage.
+See laying procedure regarding shrinkage.

 abeco® mastic floors can normally be kept clean by washing down with detergent and water.
 They may also be waxed using an emulsion based floor wax.

-Temperature & Relative Humidity
+Temperature and Relative Humidity

-See Physical and Chemical Properties table.
+See physical and chemical properties table.

-The binder, flintkote 3, is supplied in 5L, 25L and 200L.
+The binder, flintkote 3, is supplied in 5 ℓ, 25 ℓ and 200 ℓ.

-Handling & Storage
+Handling and Storage

-All abeco® mastic related products have a shelf life of 12 months if kept in a dry, cool store in the original, unopened packs.
-If stored at high temperatures and/or high humidity conditions, the shelf life may be reduced.
+All abeco® mastic related products have a shelf-life of 12 months if kept in a dry, cool store in the original, unopened packs.
+If stored at high temperatures and/or high humidity conditions, the shelf-life may be reduced.

-Health & Safety
+Health and Safety

 Wet abeco® mastic is mildly toxic and non-flammable.
 Always ventilate the working area well during application and drying.

 Suitable protective clothing, gloves, eye protection and respiratory protective equipment should be worn.
 The use of barrier creams provides additional skin protection.
 If contact with skin occurs, wash with water and soap.
 Splashes into eyes should be washed immediately with plenty of clean water and medical advice sought.

-Cured abe.®co mastic is inert and harmless
+Cured abeco® mastic is inert and harmless.

 This data sheet is issued as a guide to the use of the product(s) concerned.
-Whilst a.b.e.® Construction Chemicals endeavours to ensure that any advice, recommendation, specification or information is accurate and correct, the company cannot accept any liability for application – because a.b.e.® has no direct or continuous control over where and how a.b.e.® products, whether or not in accordance with any advice, specification, recommendation, or information given by the company.
+Whilst a.b.e.® endeavours to ensure that any advice, recommendation, specification or information is accurate and correct, the company cannot accept any liability for application – because a.b.e.® has no direct or continuous control over where and how a.b.e.® products are applied.

 Where other products are to be used in conjunction with this material, the relevant technical data sheets should be consulted to determine total

-Shrinkage Cracking & Curing
+Shrinkage Cracking and Curing

-It is common for abe.®co mastic to exhibit shrinkage cracking on overnight drying.
-Unlike shrinkage cracking of concrete screeds, THIS IS NOT IMPORTANT.
+It is common for abeco® mastic to exhibit shrinkage cracking on overnight drying.
+Unlike shrinkage cracking of concrete screeds, this is not important.
 A few days of wheeled traffic will seal the cracks completely.
-Shrinkage cracking is normally due to too rapid drying of mastic and may be caused by several factors such as insufficient sealing of the sub-floor, draughts, sunlight, and atmospheric conditions.
+Shrinkage cracking is normally due to too rapid drying of mastic and may be caused by several factors such as insufficient sealing of the subfloor, draughts, sunlight, and atmospheric conditions.
 To retard cure, the trowelled surface can be covered with polythene sheets for a few hours.
 However, if cracks are very wide, the following system may be used for sealing them.

 - Portland cement: 0.25 volume flintkote 3 1 volume

-- Water 3 volumes
+- Water: 3 volumes

-- Blend crusher dust and cement and dampen with water.
+- Blend crusher dust and cement and dampen with water

-- Mix in flintkote 3.
+- Mix in flintkote 3

-- Add rest of water and mix thoroughly.
+- Add rest of water and mix thoroughly

-Method of Use:
+Method of use

 Pour the resultant sloppy slurry into the cracks and strike off with edge of a steel float.

-|Approximate Mix Proportions for abe.®co mastic|
+|Approximate Mix Proportions For abeco®|

 |Materials||Loose bulk density||Relative density|

-|Stone (5 mm)||1 300 kg/m3||2,70|
+|Stone (5 mm)||1 300 kg/m3||2.70|

-|Sand||1 100 kg/m3||2,60|
+|Sand||1 100 kg/m3||2.60|

-|Cement||1 667 kg/m3||3,14|
+|Cement||1 667 kg/m3||3.14|

-|Water||1 000 kg/m3||1,00|
+|Water||1 000 kg/m||1.00|

-|Volume conversions 1 000 litres/m3 or 1 litre provides 1 m2/mm thickness|
+|Volume conversions 1 000ℓ/m3 or 1 L provides 1 m2/mm thickness|

-|Mass – kg||Absolute volume|
+|Materials||Volumetric mix||Mass – kg||Absolute volume|

-|Stone (5 mm)||120||156||57,78|
+|Stone (5 mm)||120||156||57.78|

-|Water for dry sand||15||15||15,00|
+|Water for dry sand||15||15||15.00|

-|Approximate coverage 14,5 m2 for above ratios @ 12 mm thickness|
+|Approximate coverage 14.5 m2 for above ratios @ 12 mm thickness|

-|Mass – kg||Absolute volume –
+|Mass – kg||Absolute

 |Water for dry sand||15||15||15|

-|Approximate coverage 17 m2 for above ratios @ 7 mm thickness
+|Approximate coverage 17 m2 for above ratios @ 7 mm thickness Priming:

-Priming: Allow 1 litre/ m2 using flintkote 3
+Allow 1 ℓ/ m2 using flintkote 3 (subject to surface porosity)

-Methods such as barrows or shovels must NEVER be permitted.
+Methods such as barrows or shovels must never be permitted.

 |Sieve Size (mm)||Cumulative % Passing|

-|RE VOLUMETRIC MIX COMMENDED STONE GRADING|
+|REVOLUMETRIC MIX COMMENDED STONE GRADING|